pedestal/pedestal/app/test/clj/io/pedestal/app/perf/README.md

 {:counter {:a 1 :b 2}}
 ```

 This model represents two counters `a` and `b`.
-What values does this
+How many values does this
 model contain?
 At the path `[:counter]` is stored the value `{:b 1 :c 2}`.
 At the path `[:counter :a]` is stored the value `1` and at the
 path `[:counter :b]` is stored the value `2`.